ezratoga/sendEmailGo/README.md

 - Go (Golang): Core backend language
 - Echo: Web framework for routing and middleware
 - HTML/CSS: CSS for styling and HTML for displaying the content of web page
-- Froala Text Editor: For editing and styling text into your email and attachment
+- Froala Text Editor: For editing and styling text into your email and attachment.
+You must be connected to the internet if you want to send email by webpage, so the Froala form can be shown in the web page
 - Javascript: To make web page more responsive and dynamic

 ### Environment Variables